wandri/chat-spring-kafka-angular-react-vue/READ_ME.md

 ### Database

-For the project, we will launch a docker image of mongoDB.
+For the project, we will launch a docker image of mongoDB and Kafka.

 1. Install [Docker](https://docs.docker.com/install/)
 2. Install [docker-compose](https://docs.docker.com/compose/install/)